jreijrink/MultiAgentVisualization/README.md

-# TechUnited visual analytics prototpye
+# TechUnited visual analytics prototype

 This prototype is developped for TechUnited.